 If inventory counts don’t sync up with your available products on online marketplaces, you may be unable to fill orders.
-For multi-channel sellers without an integrated inventory management system, it can be very easy to get off track with inventory counts when you are selling on multiple platforms which have individual reporting system.
+For multi-channel sellers without an integrated inventory management system, it can be easy to get off track with inventory counts when you are selling on multiple platforms with individual reporting systems.

 The average retail operation in the United States has an accurate inventory count on just 63% of its stock, according to the GS1 US Apparel and General Merchandise Initiative, a consortium of retailers, distributors, and suppliers.
 That’s a lot of potentially lost revenue or misplaced stock.